-- We prosper through a strong, competitive regionally balanced economy; - We live and work sustainably protecting the environment; - We have a more equal society; - We enjoy long, healthy, active lives; - We are an innovative, creative society, where people can fulfil their potential; - We have more people working in better jobs; - We have a safe community where we respect the law, and each other; - We care for others and we help those in need; - We are a shared society that respects diversity; - We are a confident, welcoming, outward-looking society; - We have high quality public services; - We have created a place where people want to live and work, to visit and invest; - We connect people and opportunities through our infrastructure; and - We give our children and young people the best start in life.

-Several of the above strategic outcomes are relevant to proposals for community infrastructure.
+- We have a safe community where we respect the law, and each other; - We care for others and we help those in need; - We are a shared society that respects diversity; - We are a confident, welcoming, outward-looking society; - We have high quality public services; - We have created a place where people want to live and work, to visit and invest: - We connect people and opportunities through our infrastructure; and - We give our children and young people the best start in life. - 2.6 Several of the above strategic outcomes are relevant to proposals for community infrastructure.
 This document is currently in its consultation stage, the full draft Programme for Government Framework 2016 will be published in due course.

-2.5 Regional Planning Framework
+Regional Planning Framework